There’s heaps to see and do in Hobart.

 Beijing style Chilli (gf) Wasabi Granita with flying fish roe (gf)

 Spinach, brie & pistachio (gf) Cucumber, Ginger & Chilli pickle (gf)

 We loved the food!
-The dishes were fresh, vibrant, and hearty, delighting the senses.
-Plus, they were generous – not morsels of meat swimming in a sea of sauce, which we experience a lot in Melbourne.
+Not only were the dishes fresh, vibrant, and hearty, delighting the senses, but they were generous – not morsels of meat swimming in a sea of sauce, which we experience a lot in Melbourne.
 Also, the service was great and authentic (a somewhat regal older gentleman of Indian appearance in a turban served us).